Police: Man shot, killed on Rufina Street early Friday

 The couple said they weren't sure whether the victim or his killer was the one yelling.
 They immediately called 911 when they heard the shot.

-The Ortizes said they do not know the man was, or who could have been after him, but noted there has been an alarming number of break-ins nearby lately.
+The Ortizes said they do not know who the man was or who could have been after him but noted there has been an alarming number of break-ins nearby lately.

 "They break into the car wash almost every night," Jenny Ortiz said.
 "There's always people yelling and screaming; the homeless people yell and scream and fight up and down the street all night long.
 So it's not like it's nothing unusual."